economic malaise on the presidential menu

 This calendar is highly criticized in Nigeria, where pre-election periods are already synonymous with suffering for Nigerians.
 Economic activity there is slowing down, fuel shortages are greater than usual, and insecurity is growing.

-In the face of popular pressure, the authorities postponed the date to February 10, specifying that there would be a grace period of seven days after the deadline for depositing the old notes at the central bank.
+In the face of popular pressure, the authorities postponed the date to February 10, specifying that there would be a grace period of seven days following the deadline for depositing the old notes at the central bank.
 The CBN blames the shortage in particular on a significant number of people “hoarding” and “hoarding” the new banknotes they obtain by withdrawing “in series” from vending machines.

 The new notes, according to the CBN, are aimed at reducing the volume of money outside the banking system to optimize monetary policies, combat counterfeit currency and complicate ransom payments to kidnappers in the kidnapping-ridden country.